MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      This overrides the automatically determined number, or the :option:`NumberOfThreads` setting in the configuration file, but will be overridden by the ENVVAR ``-nthreads`` command-line option.

-.. envvar:: MRTRIX_CLI_PARSE_ONLY

-     Set the command to parse the provided inputs and then quit if it is 1.
-This can be used in the CI of wrapping code, such as the automatically generated Pydra interfaces

 .. envvar:: MRTRIX_PRESERVE_PHILIPS_ISO